MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Parameter_Binding.md

 ## Short description

 Parameter binding is the process that PowerShell uses to determine which parameter set is being used and to associate (bind) values to the parameters of a command.
-These values can come from the command line or the pipeline.
+These values can come from the command line and the pipeline.

 ## Long description